soundpress/RulesOfNYC/docs/c09/index.rst

    (1) Erroneous abatement.
 If the Commissioner determines that a unit that received the abatement was not entitled to receive such abatement (an "erroneous abatement"), then the Commissioner will restore the real property taxes abated by the erroneous abatement.

    (2) Erroneous denial of abatement.
-If the Commissioner determines that a dwelling unit was incorrectly denied an abatement to which the unit was entitled, then the Commissioner will apply the abatement in accordance with the procedures set forth in § 24-04 of this title to an installment or installments of real property taxes of the condominium dwelling unit or the cooperative apartment corporation property in which the affected cooperative apartment corporation dwelling unit is located in the amount of the abatement to which the dwelling unit was entitled.
+If the Commissioner determines that a dwelling unit was incorrectly denied an abatement to which the unit was entitled, then the Commissioner will apply the abatement in accordance with the procedures set forth in 19 RCNY § 24-04 to an installment or installments of real property taxes of the condominium dwelling unit or the cooperative apartment corporation property in which the affected cooperative apartment corporation dwelling unit is located in the amount of the abatement to which the dwelling unit was entitled.
 The Commissioner will mail a notice of the application of the abatement, which may be in the form of a statement of account or an amended bill for real property taxes, to the address for the affected condominium dwelling unit or cooperative apartment corporation property on record with the Department for mailing statements of account or real property tax bills.

 (b) Erroneously calculated abatement.